Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I shop at the grains section at Whole foods.
 You can buy it online from Bob’s Red Mill or in bulk from Amazon as well.
 The grains last for a long time if stored in an air-tight container away from direct heat and moisture.

 This helpful video from the manufacturer’s of WonderMill will teach you how to make the most of your WonderMill in about 10 minutes.

-- To make whole wheat flour for rotis, bread setting is recommended but I prefer the pastry one for really fine flour.
+- To make whole wheat flour for rotis, the bread setting is recommended, but I prefer the pastry one for really fine flour.

-- Make sure you turn the mill on and is running before you dump the grains in.
+- Make sure you turn the mill on, and it is running before you dump the grains in.

 - You’ll need a test run and discard flour the first time you use it.
 So make sure you stock up on some cheap grains (not organic).